mohiniubale/LoginForm/README.md

 # LoginForm
-I have create a basic simple login form using html and cs
+I have create a basic simple login form using html and css.